 Approx 160 miles (260km) to Soldeu

-A much smaller airport with a handful of flights to choose from, during the winter there are shared transfers running once per day on Friday, Saturday and Sunday.
+A much smaller airport with a handful of flights to choose from.
 Much the same as Barcelona, Girona airport benefits from being on the Spanish side of Andorra so the transfer route is much better.
+Currently the only transfer services we offer from Girona are private transfers.

 Approx 110 miles (178km) to Soldeu

-There are limited flights into Lleida and no shared transfers so if you fly to Lleida you'd either need to rent a car or book a private airport transfer.
+There are limited flights into Lleida.
+Most people who fly into Lleida either rent a car or book a private airport transfer to reach Andorra.

 Approx 108 miles (175km) to Soldeu